 The quick reference guide explains the key metrics in more detail.
 Plus, the page below also covers many of the main metrics that you will need to be aware of and when you would use them

 - Bibliometrics with the same name can vary depending on the database they were calculated from.
 E.g. citation counts can be calculated from both Web of Science and Scopus, but results may differ.
 This is because different databases cover slightly different sets of publications.
 Web of Science and Scopus both publish a list of publications and sources their databases cover: Web of Science database coverage, Scopus database coverage.

 - Some bibliometrics are specific to a particular database.
-E.g. Impact Factors are produced by Thomson-Reuters who make Web of Science.
+E.g. Impact Factors are produced by Clarivate Analytics who make Web of Science.

 Metrics about an individual academic includes the number of articles they have published, total number of citations, number of co-authors and so on.
 Each author has a profile on Scopus, which displays these metrics (above).
 To view yours, log into Scopus and search for your name.